MicrosoftDocs/ATADocs/ATPDocs/install-atp-step7.md

 4. Click **Save**.

-Congratulations, you have successfully deployed Microsoft Azure Advanced Threat Protection!
+Congratulations, you have successfully deployed  Azure Advanced Threat Protection!

 Check the attack time line to view detected suspicious activities and search for users or computers and view their profiles.